Thermal Imagers A thermal imager is a non-contact temperature measurement device.

 Ultrasonic Flow meters An ultrasonic flow meter (non-intrusive Doppler flow meter) is a volumetric flow meter which requires particulates or bubbles in the flow.

-Thermistors A thermistor is an element with an electrical resistance that changes in response to temperature.
+What is a Thermistor and how does it work?
+A thermistor is an element with an electrical resistance that changes in response to temperature.

 Anemometer An anemometer is an instrument used to measure the speed or velocity of gases either in a contained flow, such as airflow in a duct, or in unconfined flows, such as atmospheric wind.